-Working across the entire state, The Nature Conservancy has protected more than 300,000 acres of key lands and waters.
+Working across the entire state, The Nature Conservancy has protected more than 300,000 acres of precious lands and waters.
 We are working to protect the water quality of streams and rivers across Tennessee as well.

 Along the way, the Conservancy has helped create or significantly expand 29 State Natural Areas, 12 State Wildlife Management Areas and 2 National Wildlife Refuges for people and nature.
 Learn more about Places We Protect in Tennessee.

 ►10 years ago, White-Nose Syndrome was introduced the U.S. and has since killed more than 5.7 million American bats.
 But now, for the first time, scientists have successfully treated bats infected with White-Nose Syndrome.
 Read the Story.

 ►Read our news releases and news media highlights.